 5.9.1 Definitions

+5.9.1.1 “Customer Facing Interface” or “CFI” means the set of Windows Communication Foundation (WCF) Services that gives a Slice Customer a mechanism for interacting with the SWRS through the customer's own custom user interface.
+The CFI allows a Slice Customer to submit Customer Inputs, run the SWRS, and review the results.

-5.9.1.1 “Default User Interface,” or “DUI,” means the basic user interface that is developed by BPA and made available to «Customer Name» for access to the POCSA.
+5.9.1.2 “Default User Interface,” or “DUI,” means the basic user interface that is developed by BPA and made available to «Customer Name» for access to the POCSA.

-5.9.1.2 “POCSA Functionality Test” means the test set forth in section 5.11.2 that is conducted to determine whether the POCSA is complete, functional, and ready for daily operations.
+5.9.1.3 “POCSA Functionality Test” means the test set forth in section 5.11.2 that is conducted to determine whether the POCSA is complete, functional, and ready for daily operations.